What is Stockholders Equity?

 Stockholders Equity provides highly useful information when analyzing financial statements.
 In events of liquidation, equity holders are later in line than debt holders to receive any payments.
 This means that bondholders are paid before equity holders.
 Therefore, debt holders are not very interested in the value of equity beyond the general amount of equity to determine overall solvency.
 Shareholders, however, are concerned with both liabilities and equity accounts because stockholders equity can only be paid after bondholders have been paid.

 Components of Stockholders Equity

 Stockholders Equity is influenced by several components:

-- Share Capital – amounts received by the reporting entity from transactions with its owners referred to as share capital.
+- Share Capital – amounts received by the reporting entity from transactions with its owners are referred to as share capital.

 - Retained Earnings – amounts earned through income, referred to as Retained Earnings and Accumulated Other Comprehensive Income (for IFRS only).

-- Net Income & Dividends – Net income increases retained earnings while divided payments reduce retained earnings.
+- Net Income & Dividends – Net income increases retained earnings while dividend payments reduce retained earnings.